Continuing Competency in Health Care

 The research shows that initial certification is just a start.
 Certification establishes a baseline competency at an entry level of performance.
 Knowledge at one point in time, however, is not enough to ensure currency with evolving knowledge, skills, and technologies or to allow the profession to respond quickly to changing trends.
 Professional knowledge and skills, especially in anesthesia, require continuous updating and enhancement with the most current evidence that informs practice.
 Continuing competency is a lifelong learning process of acquiring skills and knowledge and the ability to apply those skills and knowledge to practice.

 Until the CPC Program launched in 2016, credentialing for for certified registered nurse anesthetists was a two-stage process: initial certification upon entering the profession and a recertification process that included continuing education on a two-year cycle.
 Again, before the CPC Program launched, the NBCRNA recertification process that had been established in 1978 saw little to no change.
 Therefore, the CPC Program was developed to keep pace with current credentialing best practices and to support lifelong learning.

 The History of Changes to the Continuing Professional Certification (CPC) Program

-The CPC Program has undergone revision since its first introduction in August 2011.
+Designed to evolve with new information, data and technologies, the CPC Program has undergone several revisions since its first (concept) introduction in August 2011.
 The purpose of the revision process was to ensure that the final criteria reflected a flexible and relevant program for CRNAs, regardless of their practice situation.
+The changes include:

 Following the introduction of the initial draft of the CPC Program at the August 2011 AANA Annual Meeting and the ensuing 3-month open comment period, the NBCRNA established a CPC Committee comprising practicing CRNAs and consultants to collect and review CRNAs' comments, questions, and recommendation.